antonsuess/octopus/README.md

 cd octopus
 touch .env
 ```
-Put the following environment variables in this file
+Put the following environment variables in this file:

 ```bash
 MPAN=